zipcpu by ZipCPU

 Not yet integrated

 An MMU has been written for the ZipCPU, and even integrated into it, but it has not yet been tested.
+Using formal methods, I've now proved that this component works.
+A test bench also exists to exercise it.

 The ZipOS would greatly speed up and improve the bare bones newlib library--primarily by providing "O/S" level interrupt support when using the library.
 This integration has not (yet) been accomplished.